VsVim/VsVim/README.txt

 ===

  - master: This is the branch used for the majority of feature development.
- - release: Release staging branch.
-All releases come from this branch
- - next: Used for very long lead features
+ - refactor: Used for longer term refactoring